coompany/concord-specs/README.md

 and two extensions: [`pandoc-citeproc`](https://github.com/jgm/pandoc-citeproc) and [`pandocfilters`](https://github.com/jgm/pandocfilters).
 To install Pandoc we remand to the official [installation page](http://pandoc.org/installing.html).

 `pandoc-citeproc` is distributed with the Linux x64 package of Pandoc, otherwise can be found in `apt` and `brew` or installed with `cabal install --global pandoc-citeproc`.

+`graphviz` is used for general charting and schemas and can most probably be found in your OS's package manager, so search for it there.

-`pandocfilters` can instead be installed with `pip install pandocfilters`.
-We will also need the plantuml jar file to enable writing UML diagrams in Pandoc files.
+`pandocfilters` can instead be installed along with the python-graphviz interface with `pip install -r pyreq.txt` (TODO change to the include paths of graphviz).

-The latter can be downloaded from the [official website](http://plantuml.com/download.html).
+We will also need the plantuml jar file to enable writing UML diagrams in Pandoc sources.
+The latter can be downloaded from the [official website](http://plantuml.com/download.html) and needs to be placed is this repository's root folder.